about me

 For a complete listing of my previous academic and work experience, please check my LinkedIn account.

-Raised in southern California (where my childhood summer nights were punctuated by the sound of Disney fireworks), I moved to Tennessee for my pre-doctoral internship in 1994.
+Raised in southern California (where my childhood summer nights were punctuated by the sound of Disney fireworks), I moved to Tennessee for my pre-doctoral internship over two decades ago.
 In coming here I discovered the difference between real bbq and a cookout, the wonder of warm rain, the truth & beauty of fall color, and the life-altering revelation of warm woolen socks.
-During my time away from the office, I enjoy travel and photography (e.g. photos on this website).
-I also like to bake as an opportunity for relaxation, creativity, generosity, and laughter.
-In teletherapy I am often assisted by my sweet cat, Maura.
+During my time away from the office, I enjoy travel with my husband and photography (e.g. the photos on this website).
+I also like to bake as an opportunity for relaxation, creativity, generosity, and hilarious mishaps.
+In teletherapy I was often assisted by my sweet cat, Maura until her little body gave out.
+I am grateful for how the love of this small being changed me.
 My pronouns are she, her, hers.

 I am committed to maintaining a welcoming, respectful, and safe environment.